Sudhss/CSV-Reader/README.md

 # CSV Reader

 Ever get a janky CSV file and just wanna see the data without all the headache?
 This bad boy takes your uploaded CSV and gives you a clean, easy-to-read table right away.
-No cap.

 ###  Features